Researchers around the world are looking at better ways to diagnose and treat ovarian cancer.

-There are various trials looking at ways to prevent and detect ovarian cancer earlier.
+There are various trials looking at ways to diagnose and detect ovarian cancer earlier.

 At the moment, there is no screening test reliable enough to use for ovarian cancer.
-A trial called UKCTOCS has been looking at ovarian cancer screening in the general population between the ages of 50 to 74.
-They were looking at the CA125 blood test and transvaginal ultrasound scan.
+A trial called UKCTOCS looked at ovarian cancer screening in the general population between the ages of 50 to 74.
+The researchers looked at the CA125 blood test and transvaginal ultrasound scan.

-The UK Familial Ovarian Cancer Screening Study (UK FOCSS) is looking at screening women who are at a high risk of developing ovarian cancer because they have a family history of cancer of the ovary or breast, or they have family members with a known genetic fault (such as BRCA 1 or BRCA 2).
+The UK Familial Ovarian Cancer Screening Study (UK FOCSS) looked at screening women who were at a high risk of developing ovarian cancer.
+These women had a family history of cancer of the ovary or breast, or they had family members with a known genetic fault (such as BRCA 1 or BRCA 2).

 The research team found that yearly screening may not be enough to detect early stage ovarian cancer in women who are at high risk of developing the disease.

 Researchers are looking for substances in the blood (biomarkers), other than CA125, for ovarian cancer.
 They hope these might help diagnose ovarian cancer earlier.

 Doctors can now test for 3 gene faults involved in ovarian cancer.